 - Sec.
 20. Procurement of Common-Use Supplies.
 All agencies of the government shall purchase common-use supplies from the Procurement Service (PS) as mandated under LOI No. 755 dated October 18, 1978, E.O.
 No. 359, s.
 1989, A.O.
 No. 17, s.
-2011 and such guidelines issued thereon.
-Common-use supplies shall refer to those included in the Electronic Catalogue of the PS which shall be regularly updated to include all items commonly procured by agencies of the government: PROVIDED, That there shall be no transfer of funds from the agencies to PS within three (3) months before the lapse of the obligation authority for the purpose. - Sec.
+2011 and such other guidelines issued thereon.
+Common-use supplies shall refer to those included in the Electronic Catalogue of the PS which shall be regularly updated to include all items commonly procured by agencies of the government. - Sec.
 21. Procurement of Critical Supplies.
-All agencies of the government shall ensure the timely and sufficient provision of critical supplies, particularly those which by its nature, use or characteristic, the quantity and/or exact time of need cannot be accurately pre- determined.
+All agencies of the government shall ensure the timely and sufficient provision of critical supplies, particularly those which by its nature, use or characteristic, the quantity and/or exact time of need cannot be accurately pre-determined.
+Critical supplies shall refer to those vital to the support of operations which owing to various causes are in short supply or are expected to be in short supply.
 This includes fuel, equipment spare parts and other analogous items.

-For this purpose, said agencies shall resort to the use of Ordering Agreement in the procurement of critical supplies, subject to the provisions of R.A.
-No. 9184, its IRR, and GPPB guidelines. - Sec.
+For this purpose, said agencies shall undertake bulk purchases or resort to the use of Ordering Agreement in the procurement of critical supplies, subject to the provisions of R.A.
+No. 9184, its IRR, and GPPB guidelines.
+The inventory thereof shall be subject to the provisions of Section 25 of this Act.

+- Sec.
 22. Printing Expenditures.
-All agencies of the government shall engage the services of the National Printing Office, Bangko Sentral ng Pilipinas and APO Production Unit as recognized government printers (RGPs) for the printing of accountable forms and sensitive, high quality or high volume requirements, subject to the following: - (a) The RGPs shall undertake the printing requirements themselves and shall not sub- contract any portion thereof to other printers; - (b) An agency may be allowed to engage private printers for the printing of accountable forms and sensitive, high quality or high volume requirements upon certification by the RGPs that they are unable to service the said requirements. - Sec.
-23. Inventory of Supplies, Materials and Equipment Spare Parts.
+All agencies of the government shall engage the services of the National Printing Office, Bangko Sentral ng Pilipinas and APO Production Unit as recognized government printers (RGPs) for the printing of accountable forms and sensitive, high quality or high volume requirements, subject to the following: - (a) The recognized government printers shall undertake the printing requirements themselves and shall not sub-contract any portion thereof to other printers; and - (b) An agency may be allowed to engage private printers for the printing of accountable forms and sensitive, high quality or high volume requirements upon certification by the RGPs that they are unable to service the said requirements.
+Said engagement of private printers shall be in accordance with R.A.
+No. 9184 and such other applicable rules and regulations. - Sec.
+23. Use and Procurement of Information Technology Equipment.
+The amounts authorized in this Act for Information and Communications Technology (ICT) equipment shall be used for the provision of personal computers inclusive of operating systems, basic software and other essential electronic devices to their respective officials and employees.
+Said ICT equipment shall be procured exclusively from the Procurement Service as common-use supplies, pursuant to LOI No. 755, E.O.
+No. 359 and A.O.
+No. 17. - Sec.
+24. Compliance with the Information Systems Strategic Plan.
+The amounts authorized in this Act for ICT requirements shall be used in accordance with the agency's Information Systems Strategic Plan duly endorsed by the Department of Information and Communications Technology. - Sec.
+25. Inventory of Supplies, Materials and Equipment Spare Parts.
 The inventory of supplies, materials and equipment spare parts to be procured shall not exceed the agency's two-month requirement.